 The best tattoo lotion I’ve ever personally used is a vegan-friendly aftercare product called After Inked Tattoo Aftercare Lotion.
 This stuff works amazingly well during the healing process; not only by keeping your tattoo really well hydrated but also by soothing any annoying itching and irritation.
 When using it from the very start of the healing process, this lotion will help to decrease tattoo healing times and work towards eliminating any lingering dryness and scabbing.

 Always Wear SPF

 The most important anti-aging ingredient is sunscreen.
-The sun’s rays do more than cause sunburn, premature aging, and skin cancer.
+The sun’s rays do more than cause sunburn, premature aging and skin cancer.
 Sun exposure can also fade your tattoo drastically.
-Brightly colored tattoos fade faster than blackwork, but harmful UVA and UVB rays can fade even the darkest tattoo.
+Brightly colored tattoos fade faster than blackwork, still, harmful UVA and UVB rays can fade even the darkest tattoo.

 Keep fresh tattoos shielded from the sun with clothing or a bandage until they heal, and make sure you cover them with an SPF of 30 or higher before going out in the sun once healing is complete.

 My favorite and most recommended sunscreen for using on tattoos is EltaMD UV Sport Sunscreen Lotion.

 This broad-spectrum sunscreen has all of the attributes required for not only protecting your tattoo amazingly well, but also for helping to keep it bright and vibrant.
 It’s suitably strong at SPF 50 and is water and sweat-resistant for up to 80 minutes.

 Most importantly, EltaMD is extremely tattoo-friendly and doesn’t contain any fragrances, oils, or parabens.

 Keep Your Skin Moisturized